 So, for many reasons, this is an important prize for those concerned, and we hope it will be for those who take part.
 Intertwined with it are threads which start with a remarkable man who did so much to found The Arts Society and influence me at Art History Abroad.
 The sense of self belief that winning this substantial prize has engendered in past winners would have touched Trenchard and his sense of Art being for all.

-The 2020 Music Scholarship will launch in the autumn of 2019.
+This year’s panel will be announced in the autumn of 2019.

 This page is under construction.